 When I talk to people who have failed, I find that most had no plan, an incomplete plan, or the wrong plan.

-After having helped dozens of candidates to pass after failing the IBLCE exam, I came up with 5 reasons that explain all exam failures.
+After having helped dozens of candidates to pass after failing the IBCLC exam, I came up with 5 reasons that explain all exam failures.
 The person couldn’t or didn’t:

 - become exposed to the right material